zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

    ```
 3. Write out the document in Markdown format.

+Note, the title of the document (e.g.: `# This is a title in Markdown`) will be used as the title in the document tree navigation.

 #### Include images or other content

 For documents, you have to place your images or other assets in the `~/static` folder.
 These are then referenced from your documents without the `~/static` prefix.
 So `~/static/img/foo.png` would be referenced like `![alt text](/img/foo.png)` (Markdown image format) or `<img src="/img/foo.png" alt="alt text" />` (HTML format).